Print as pdf if you want a pdf! If you want a nicer printout, click off the browser's automatically added header and footer.

 4.1.
 Knowledge and understanding

-• understand how to methodically develop and use different types of Decision Support Systems.
+• Understand how to methodically develop and use different types of decision support systems.

 4.2.
 Competence and skills

-After course completing the student should be able to:
+After completing the course, the student should:

 5. Learning activities